 Share-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense over the required service period, which is equal to the vesting period.
+For performance stock units ("PSUs"), cost is measured at the grant date based on the fair value of the award and is recognized over any relevant service period as expense when the achievement of the performance condition is probable.
 The fair value of options is determined using the Black-Scholes option-pricing model.
-The fair value of a restricted stock unit ("RSU") equaled the closing price of the Company's ordinary shares on the grant date.
+The fair value of a restricted stock unit ("RSU") or a PSU equals the closing price of the Company's ordinary shares on the grant date.
 The Company accounts for forfeitures as they occur in accordance with ASC Topic 718, "Compensation-Stock Compensation".